leeton1412/cosmic-rodney/README.md

 - Stuart Crang For encouraging me to join the course
 - My current Linkedin Group for help and motivation.
 - Cosmic Rodney for allowing me to build a site for them.
+- Code institute for providing me with the tools to chase my dreams